Tuxdude/repobuddy/repobuddy/tests/list.md

 Parsing Repo Manifest
 ---------------------
+1. Repo String representation
+2. ClientSpec String representation
+3. Manifest String representation
+4. Invalid file handle
-1. A valid manifest
+5. A valid manifest
-2. A malformed manifest XML
+6. A malformed manifest XML
-3. No client specs
+7. No client specs
-4. One valid client spec, and another empty client spec
-5. A clientspec with no name, but valid body
+8. Empty client spec
+9. Client spec with no name
-6. A clientspec with name, but empty Repo body
+10. Client spec with empty Repo
-7. A clientspec with Repo containing no URL tags
+11. Repo with no URL
-8. A clientspec with Repo containing empty URL body
+12. Repo with empty URL
-9. A clientspec with Repo containing no branch tags
+13. Repo with no branch
-10. A clientspec with Repo containing empty branch body
+14. Repo with empty branch
-11. A clientspec with Repo containing no destination tags
+15. Repo with no destination
-12. A clientspec with Repo containing empty destination body
+16. Repo with empty destination
-13. No default client spec
+17. No default client spec
-14. Default client spec not part of list
+18. Nonexistent default client spec
-15. Duplicate client spec names
+19. Duplicate client spec

 GitWrapper
 ----------